clarpaul/DevDataProducts_Project/README.md

 README

-This repository contains code for a simple, interactive, Shiny App
+This repository contains code for a simple, interactive Shiny App